 In an industry that already relies on online ordering and digital reservations, AI-powered solutions are the inevitable step.
 With the promise of lower labor costs, less waste, more effective marketing, and a better guest experience, it’s easy to see why.

-According to Forbes, 50% of restaurants surveyed said they planned to leverage artificial intelligence in their businesses.
-Restaurants can use AI to create contactless drive-throughs, track inventory and demand data to reduce waste, and track customer behavior to create more successful promotions, just to name a few.
+Restaurants can use AI to create contactless drive-throughs, track inventory and demand data to reduce waste, and track customer behavior to create more successful promotions, to name a few.

 Robots can tackle some tasks

 With restaurant labor still hard to come by, hospitality brands are looking to robots to handle certain tasks.
-Quick-serve concepts like Chipotle, White Castle, and Sweetgreen are testing robots that can make chips, flip burgers, and toss salads, according to CNBC.
+Quick-serve concepts like Chipotle, White Castle, and Sweetgreen are testing robots that can make chips, flip burgers, and toss salads, according to Business Insider.

 Relationships are everything